greywolve/calderwood-paper/src/01_intro.md

 ### List of Objectives

-The goal of this project is to design a template for the back-end of a web based application, with the following objectives:
+The goal of this project is to design and implement a template for the back-end of a web based application, with the following objectives:

 - First class support for data science.
 - Fully asynchronous.